Entropy-Foundation/supra-dev-hub/Knowledge base/L1_Deployment.md

 ## ISSUE SUMMARY: Path Issue When Binding Volumes on Windows

 Docker requires an absolute path for binding volumes, but <YOUR_PATH> is not fully rooted, causing the bind to fail.
+When verifying the Docker container configuration, the mount type is set to "Type": "volumes" instead of "Type": "bind".

 ### SOLUTION SUMMARY: For Windows, ensure <YOUR_PATH> is a fully rooted absolute path.
 Alternatively, guide users to navigate to the supra_configs directory on their host machine using: